lshtm-genomics/omics-course/docs/introduction/assembly-and-third-gen-sequencing.md

 We need to change the path of the files to where our illumina data is, for example q1 would be `/home/vscode/assembly/assembly/tb_ILL/sample1_1.fastq.gz`.
 Edit the file and then close nano using `Ctrl + X`.
 It will ask you to save so you will press `y` to save and then `Enter` twice to save it as the same file name.

-Now we can run the gap closer.
+Now we can run GapCloser.

 ```
 GapCloser -a short/scaffolds.fasta -b gapclosing.txt -o short/scaffolds_gapClosed.fasta